Mike Sherrod, et al. v. Volkswagen Group of America, Inc., et al.

 • Objecting is simply telling the Court that you do not like something about the Settlement.
 You can object only if you stay in the Settlement Class.
 Excluding yourself is telling the Court that you do not want to be part of the Settlement Class and the Settlement.
 If you exclude yourself, you have no basis to object because the case no longer affects you.

-• If you do nothing, you will be bound by the Settlement if the Court approves it, including all orders, judgments and the release of claims set forth in the Settlement.
+• If you did nothing, you will be bound by the Settlement including all orders, judgments and the release of claims set forth in the Settlement.
+A copy of the Settlement Agreement is available for review on the Important Documents page.

 For More Information